-You can expand the storage capabilities of your camera by using a commercially available memory card (SD memory card, SDHC memory card, or MultiMediaCard).
-You can also copy files from built-in memory to a memory card and from a built-in memory card to built-in memory.
+You can expand the storage capabilities of your camera by using a commercially available memory card (SD memory card or MultiMediaCard).
+You can also copy files from built-in memory to a memory card and from a built-in memory.